gribo4ik91/ATF-Java/README.md

 - Spring (DI and context configuration)
 - Allure (reporting)

-The framework supports both API and UI testing with centralized configuration in `application.properties` and `atf.properties`.
+The framework supports both API and UI testing with centralized configuration in `application.properties`.

 ---